Estimation and Inference of Treatment Effects with $L_2$-Boosting in High-Dimensional Settings: Main Results

+Assumptions A.\ref{A1}--A.\ref{A3} allow us to apply Theorem \ref{theo:PBA} and Theorem \ref{theo:OBA} to ensure sufficiently fast estimation rates for $L_2$-Boosting in models (\ref{Controls1}) and (\ref{Controls2}).
+Assumption A.\ref{A4} (i) imposes weak technical conditions on the moments of the error terms to allow for valid inference.
+Assumption A.\ref{A4} (ii) restricts the growth of the number of parameters.
+Moreover, we assume that, in the $L_2$-Boosting algorithms, early stopping takes place.
+This ensures that the conditions for the stopping time $m^*$ in Theorem \ref{theo:PBA} and Theorem \ref{theo:OBA} are satisfied.
+With these assumptions, we can now formulate our first main theorem regarding inference.

-\begin{theorem} Let $\mathbb{P}_n$ be the collection of all data generating processes $P$ for which conditions A.1--A.5 hold for a given $n$.
-Then under any sequence $P_n \in \mathbb{P}_n$, the double-selection estimator based on post-$L_2$-Boosting / orthogonal $L_2$-Boosting $\check{\alpha}$ satisfies
+\begin{theorem} Let $\{P_n\}$ be a sequence of data generating processes for which Assumptions A.\ref{A1}-A.\ref{A4} hold for $P=P_n$ and each $n$.
+Then, the double-selection estimator based on iterated post-$L_2$-Boosting/orthogonal $L_2$-Boosting $\check{\alpha}$ satisfies